bitfocus/website/README.md

 This is the documentation website for [Bitfocus Companion](https://github.com/bitfocus/companion), built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

-The documentation is available at `/user-guide` and is currently versioned with the `beta` version.
+The documentation is available at `/user-guide` with a landing page

 ## Installation